damlys/kubernetes-monorepo-layout/README.md

 The `helm/releases` directory is where you store the configuration values required to install instances of Helm charts in your Kubernetes clusters.

 Each subdirectory within `helm/releases` should contain a `values.yaml` file that defines the values needed to configure a specific instance of the chart in a specific environment.

+### `/kpt/instances`

+This directory contains "deployable instances", also known as "variants".
+Each instance represents a unique configuration of your software that can be deployed to a given environment such as test, staging or production.

+### `/kpt/packages`

+This directory contains [kpt](https://kpt.dev/) "abstract packages" that are reusable.
+These packages can be used in different environments and provide a common set of functionality that can be shared across projects.

 ### `/kubernetes/kustomize`